mmontesinosanmartin/itoiz_article/README.md

-# Supplementary materials: Using RGISTools to estimate the water levels in reservoirs, lakes, or floods
+# Supplementary material: Using RGISTools to estimate water levels in reservoirs and lakes

 This repository provides the data-sets and R codes to reproduce the analysis in the paper:
 _"Using RGISTools to estimate the water levels in reservoirs and lakes"_